There are tons of suggestions on the web about how we should not use technology to just recreate what we’re already doing with pencil and paper.

-Answering Questions in a Google Doc
+Create Answer Boxes in a Google Doc

-You share your Doc with your students as View only so that they make there own copy.
+You share your Doc with your students as View only so that they make their own copy.
 They can click between each question to type their answers, but the location of answers will vary a bit if not a lot.

 Add Tables As Text Boxes

-You can add a Google Docs text box for students to use to type their responses.
+You can add a Google Docs textbox for students to use to type their responses.